 Once your site is clean, we recommend carrying out a few important steps before you contact your WordPress hosting provider.

-Extra measures to take to remove web host suspension
+Extra measures to take to ensure your web host suspension gets removed

 There are a few recommended measures to implement on your website before you contact your host.
 This will help prove to your host that you’ve taken the matter seriously and have ensured your site is safe and secure.